21 Side Jobs for Teachers To Make Extra Money

 The average rideshare driver makes about $19 an hour and may earn more via tips for exceptional service.

-Real estate owner
+18. Real estate agent or owner

 Real estate presents a promising opportunity for teachers looking to expand their income avenues.
 By stepping into the role of an agent or renting out extra space, teachers can tap into this market's potential.